lagoshny/ngx-hateoas-client/README.md

 >This client is a continuation of the [@lagoshny/ngx-hal-client](https://github.com/lagoshny/ngx-hal-client).
 You can find out about the motivation to create a new client [here](https://github.com/lagoshny/ngx-hateoas-client/blob/master/migration-guide.md#Motivation).
 To migrate from `@lagoshny/ngx-hal-client` to this client you can use the [migration guide](https://github.com/lagoshny/ngx-hateoas-client/blob/master/migration-guide.md#Motivation).

+You can found examples of usage this client with [task-manager-front]() application that uses server-side [task-manager-back]() application.

 ## Contents
 1. [Changelog](#Changelog)